-When questioned on the Council Tax increase, the Independent Group Leader stated that he would consider proposing an increase of $\pounds 5$ which equates to 3.6%.
+When questioned on the Council Tax increase, the Independent Group Leader stated that he would consider proposing an increase of £5 which equates to 3.6%.

-The Panel agreed that the Cabinet should discuss the alternative proposals put forward by the Independent Group Leader.
+The Panel agreed that the Cabinet should discuss the alternative proposals put forward by the Independent Group Leader; however the Panel could not support the proposals themselves.